 Kyle Bahl is a Hudson Valley-born storyteller.

-He’s a graduate of the University of Nevada, Las Vegas who’s been working professionally in the film industry for a decade.
-Kyle’s work includes a wide range of media platforms including short films, documentaries, music videos, virtual reality, theatre and feature length films.
+He’s a graduate of the University of Nevada, Las Vegas who’s been working professionally in the film industry for over a decade.
+Kyle’s work includes a wide range of media platforms including short films, documentaries, music videos, virtual reality, theatre, and feature-length films.

 As a producer, his clients have included Google, Reebok, United Way, among others.
 Kyle was the Head of Production for Forge Media, The Art Effect’s Youth Apprenticeship Production House.
 He oversaw all facets of production, including project oversight from concept to delivery and expanding new media curriculum.
 A passionate youth advocate, he is responsible for helping young adults build their portfolios, further develop the quality of projects and expand their professional relationships.